NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/supporter-guides/chainlink.md

 title: Oracles
 description: Oracles help get real-world data into your Ethereum application because smart contracts can't query real-world data on their own.
 ---

-# Working with blockchain oracles

-_This guide is based on the [ethereum.org oracles guide](https://ethereum.org/en/developers/docs/oracles) and the [official Chainlink documentation](https://docs.chain.link/)._
+_This guide is based on the [ethereum.org oracles guide](https://ethereum.org/en/developers/docs/oracles)_

-## What is an oracle

 Oracles provide a bridge between the real-world and on-chain smart contracts by being a source of data that smart contracts can rely on, and act upon.

 Oracles play a critical role in facilitating the full potential of smart contract utility.
 Without a reliable connection to real-world conditions, smart contracts cannot effectively serve the real-world.

-Watch Patrick explain Oracles:

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/ZJfkNzyO7-U" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>